PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 ## Task 1 - Lab Setup

 Change into the `ansible` directory.
 We'll use it for all of our Ansible files.
+In this lab, we'll be doing the same configuration as we did in Terraform to give you a sense of completing the same steps with each tool.

 ```bash
 $ cd ../ansible